karl-sc/cg-ack-alerts/README.md

 CloudGenix Alert Acknowledgment script
 ---------------------------------------

+cg-ack-alerts.py

+USAGE:
+  -h, --help            show this help message and exit --token "MYTOKEN", -t "MYTOKEN"
+                        specify an authtoken to use for CloudGenix authentication --authtokenfile "MYTOKENFILE.TXT", -f "MYTOKENFILE.TXT"
+                        a file containing the authtoken --limit NUMBER_OF_EVENTS, -l NUMBER_OF_EVENTS
+                        The max number of events to ack.
+Default 0 (UNLIMITED)

 This script will indiscriminately acknowledge all un-acknowledged alerts present on a users system.

+A maxmum number of alerts to acknowledge may be set using the LIMIT parameter.
+It is recommended that this be set to a low number for testing purposes to ensure the correct tenant is set.

+The script will confirm with you prior to acknowledging the alerts.

 Authentication:
     This script will attempt to authenticate with the CloudGenix controller